 I am applying to the Ph.D. program in the Robotics Institute of CMU because of its impactful research groups and insightful projects.
 There are three professors whose projects are particularly appealing to me.
 It is my dream to join Prof. Simon Lucey’s group on applying deep learning algorithms to modeling object geometry.
-I do believe that injecting priors with model-based vision is very insightful.
+I believe that his approach of injecting priors with model-based vision is very insightful.
 Prof. Deva Ramanan’s projects on videos also fascinate me because we humans perceive the 3D world as temporal sequences of images.
 Meanwhile, I admire Prof. Abhinav Gupta’s inspiring works on the intersection of robotics and computer vision.
 I am fully convinced that CMU can provide the best guidance to my academic career.

+Overall comments:

+You write very well, and I had very few grammatical fixes.
+Your research and publication experience is very impressive, and your essay definitely informs the reader that you are highly qualified.

+My main criticism is that this essay is essentially an extended CV.
+You have described your experience and your publications.
+But that isn’t the purpose of a Statement of Purpose.
+The essay needs to be restructured to better respond to their prompt.

+After your introduction, the next paragraph of the Statement of Purpose should briefly outline

+What research topic you hope to pursue in your PhD program

+The significance of the research (What is the impact on the world or societal impact if your research succeeds?)

+Why that topic is interesting to you

+Why you are the best person to tackle that research question

+You can then go on to describe your previous research experience.
+But the description should not be simply a description of what you did.
+It should always focus on what you learned from the project, how that shaped your PhD interests, and how that experience will help you succeed in your PhD research.

+Remember that this document is complementary to your resume.
+Your publications and experiences are already on there.
+The focus here is on evaluation of those experiences and the direction of the future of your research.
+The essay is also unlikely to be read by someone who is knowledgeable about 3D vision.
+You can skip the technical details of your papers.